Uniqueness of Ricci flow with scaling invariant estimates: Abstract

 \section{Abstract}

-In this work, we prove uniqueness for complete non-compact Ricci flow with scaling invariant curvature bound.
-This generalizes the earlier work of Chen-Zhu, Kotschwar and covers most of the example of Ricci flows with unbounded curvature.
+In this work, we prove the uniqueness for complete non-compact Ricci flow with scaling invariant curvature bound.
+This generalizes the earlier work of Chen-Zhu, Kotschwar and covers most of the examples of Ricci flows with unbounded curvature.
 In dimension three, we use it to show that complete Ricci flow starting from uniformly non-collapsed, non-negatively curved manifold is unique, extending the strong uniqueness Theorem of Chen.
-This is based on solving Ricci-harmonic map heat flow in unbounded curvature background.
+This is based on fixing gauge through Ricci-harmonic map heat flow in unbounded curvature background.

 \keywords{Ricci flow, scaling invariant estimate, uniqueness problem}